MOARdV/AviationLights/README.md

 ## MODULE CONFIGURATION

-There are a number of fields in ModuleNavLight that allow customization of a part.
+There are a number of fields in ModuleNavLight that allow creation of a custom of a part.
 Default values are shown below.

 ```
 MODULE